 Corresponding Author:-Sherine Mostafa El Shoura.
-Address:-Associate Professor at English Department Benha. repaired.
+Address:-Associate Professor, Department of English, Faculty of Arts, Benha University. repaired.
 Also, "they may---result in the release of hazardous materials such as chemicals which are usually stored in a safe environment" (Middlemann 3).
 These materials can contaminate the environment the disaster ends up in, and people and animals are killed as a result.
 They are unwillingly exposed to extremely violent events that lead to the death of oneself or witnessing the death of a loved one.
 If they are not dead, they are likely to get physically injured and probably psychologically wounded as a direct outcome of the distortion of their pre-disaster.
 They become friends with sensations as dejection, depression, anxiety, nostalgia, loneliness, homelessness, hopelessness, and worthlessness.
 That is to say those natural disaster victims are fated to experience every sort of torture and excoriation physically and mentally with very slight hope of getting completely recovered: